Recap / The Simpsons S 24 E 15 Black Eyed Please

-- Bad Teacher Incompetent Teacher: When Marge and Homer talk to Skinner and Chambers about Lisa's bullying (which Cantwell is not even trying to hide from the latter), neither the school principal nor the district superintendent are willing to do anything about it, and tell so to them bluntly (they cite that the teacher's union would be on their ass if they did anything).
+- Bad Teacher Incompetent Teacher: When Marge and Homer talk to Skinner and Chalmers about Lisa's bullying (which Cantwell is not even trying to hide from the latter), neither the school principal nor the district superintendent are willing to do anything about it, and tell so to them bluntly (they cite that the teacher's union would be on their ass if they did anything).
+Principal Skinner even tells Cantwell that Lisa told on her.
+He says he did it to teach Lisa not to tell on bullies.
 When Cantwell runs off from her classroom, they actually try to stop her by telling her that all they needed her to do from day one was clock in every day.

 - Dumb Blonde: Just because Lisa's hair is blonde, Ms. Cantwell assumed her to follow the stereotype.
 She also assumes Lisa to be a Brainless Beauty used to be complimented on the beauty part.

 - Evil Counterpart: From Lisa's point of view, Cantwell is one to Mr. Bergstrom.

 - Getting Crap Past the Radar: Principal Skinner introduces the new teacher to Lisa’s class: “Meet your new teacher, Ms. Cantwell.
 Do not call her by her obvious nickname.
 Now I must meet with the new art teacher, Mr. Testiclees.”

 - Hate at First Sight: Cantwell's reaction to Lisa.

 - Hit Me, Dammit!: Ned inisists that Homer hit him back so they can be even.